 You can choose to receive email alerts on up to 15 most effective searches when a new person matches your saved search criteria.
 You can set the frequency of the alerts to daily, weekly, monthly or never.

 To save a search, click the Save search button located in the top right corner of the search results’ page.

 This will open a box, where you can name your search and set how often you want to receive email alerts with new results:

-Once you are done, click the green check mark located to the right of the search.
+Once you are done, click the Save search button in the bottom right corner.

-To access your saved searches, click the Saved Searches link located in the top right corner of the top blue bar of every page.
+To access your saved searches, click the Saved Searches link located at the top of the blue bar on every page.

 To go to a specific search, simply click it.